📢 The New D2C Playbook: Insights from April 2026

 Proper inventory placement and management can help businesses keep up with demand and ensure that their most popular products are readily available.
 Staying informed about market trends and customer needs can help businesses keep their hot sellers in stock and within reach.

-Challenge 5: Poor Damage Control
+5: Poor Damage Control:

 Damage is inevitable in a warehouse, though we can still take precautions to reduce it.
 When handling a large inventory and heavy-duty equipment, it’s important to take steps to minimize the risk of accidents such as slips, falls, breakage, and other incidents that can result in product loss.
 To help sail through, you must have all the safety measures taken in the warehouse and protect not just the products/inventory but keep your employees safe at the same time.
 By protecting both products and employees, businesses can help ensure a safe and efficient warehouse operation, minimize product loss, and maintain a positive working environment.